The Foundation has secured a $10K SA Community Sustainability Grant, sponsored by the SA Government and the Conservation Council SA.

 A nature-based trial is feasible on the SW side and has the support of the Coast Protection Board and DEW.

-The trial will occur in the intertidal zone and the Foundation will deploy open weave hessian bags of clean recycled shell and translocate mangroves.
+The trial will occur in the intertidal zone and the Foundation will deploy open weave coir bags of clean recycled shell and translocate mangroves.
 Mangroves are naturally spreading into that area.
 We expect that the bagged shell will be colonised by resident shellfish to form a small intertidal reef and together with the mangroves will enhance the stability and longevity of the seawall.

 The Foundation has lodged an application for a PIRSA Permit (for deploying bagged shell) and is preparing a Development Application (for shoreline protection) to Council.